reflexsoar/reflex-docs/docs/notifications/channels.md

 # Notification Channels
-As a global admin, you can make Notification Channels for any of your Organizations. doesn't apply if youre a subtenant
+As a [Global Admin](../users/index.md), you can make Notification Channels for any Organizations; however, subtenants can only create Notification Channels for their own Organization.

 1. define channel
+2. gi

 ## Email